lpatruno/bigdata-fall17/README.md

 ## Welcome to CISC 5950 - Big Data Programming!

+### Lecture 3
+---
+This week we spent time discussing how to model your master dataset designing a new Big Data System.
+This is incredibly important as the decisions made about the model determines the kind of analytics you can perform on your data and how you'll consume the data later on.
+We also worked a bit on coming up with a data model to capture user interactions with a streaming music player service.
+Kudos to the brave group who presented their work!

+Your homework assignment for next class is as follows:

+  1. Please read chapters 4 and 5 of the textbook.
+These chapters focus on how to physically store your master dataset in a distributed filesystem.
+Please spend a good deal of time going through the code in chapter 5.
+It's not so important to understand how each line of code works- it's way more important to understand the principles being employed.
+Please bring any questions you may have to class!

+  2. Read this primer on [filesystem basics](http://www.porcupine.org/forensics/chapter3.html).
+It's important to understand the basics before moving on to distributed filesystems!

+For those students who had questions about normalization last week, check out the [Wikipedia](https://en.wikipedia.org/wiki/Database_normalization) page on database normalization.

+See you next week!

 ### Lecture 2
 ---
 This past week we spent some time discussing the semester final project and reviewing the contents of chapter 1 on the Lambda architecture.